Fokku/flightbooker/backend/README.md

-# SkyGlobe PHP Backend
+# INF1005 Flight Booking PHP Backend

-This directory contains the PHP backend for the SkyGlobe flight booking application.
+This directory contains the PHP backend for the INF1005 Flight Booking application.

 ## Directory Structure